WhaleJ84/config_displays/README.md

 Simply either press RIGHT once or type 'Yes' and press enter and xrandr should reconfigure the output for you.
 If that doesn't work, restarting the system should reset to defaults.

-### *"There's resolutions missing from your document, preventing them being shown to me, when will you fix that?"*
+### *"There's resolutions missing from your document preventing them being shown to me; when will you fix that?"*

 All resolutions provided have been sourced from [a Wikipedia article](https://en.wikipedia.org/wiki/List_of_common_resolutions), starting from 640x480 onwards as I doubt many people will be using anything smaller.
 You can append your own resolutions to the file as long as you follow the same format used within.
 I would appreciate it if you opened a pull request of your new version of the resolution file if you do so that it can be available for others also.

 ### *"I've noticed a bug or have some improvements to your code, what should I do?"*

-You can always open an issue on the Issues tab, or if you have a fix, you may want to fork the project and propose a pull request of your fix.
+You can always open an issue on the Issues tab.
+If you have a fix, you can fork the project and propose a pull request of your fix.
 All help is greatly appreciated.